 Joseph T. Dickman then took part in Operation Dragoon in Provence before heading to the United States on October 25, 1944.
-Engaged in the Pacific from January 24, 1945, he participated in the Battle of Okinawa in March And is deployed in the Philippines in August.
+Engaged in the Pacific from January 24, 1945, it participated in the Battle of Okinawa in March And is deployed in the Philippines in August.

 Retired from service on 7 March 1946, it was finally sold on 9 January 1948 to be scrapped.

 Denomination: APA 13 – USS Joseph T. Dickman

 Crew: 693 sailors

 Armament (1944) : 4x 76 mm guns, 4x 40 mm guns, 18x 20 mm anti-aircraft guns